-The Causes and Damaging Effects of Dry Mouth
+Counteract the Causes and Damaging Effects of Dry Mouth Syndrome

 Dry mouth syndrome comes with a variety of undesirable conditions.
 As a consequence of insufficient wetting, impairment of oral functions such as speech, chewing, and swallowing, as well as a reduced lubrication of consumed foods is possible.
 Additionally, the oral mucosa can regularly be affected by ulceration, frictional trauma, while the mouth in general can be prone to excessive microbial overgrowth, leading to dental erosion, caries and oral candidiasis.